hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 dge_deseq2 <- read.csv("results/DESeq2_vsm.csv")
 ```

-Next, let's merge together the results into one dataframe to more easily make comparisons.
+Next, we will merge together the results into one dataframe to more easily make comparisons.
 Here, we will also change the column names to clearly define which results come from which method.
-Lastly, we will create a column called `sig` that identified if a gene was significant (adjusted p-values < 0.05) in FindMarkers, DESeq2, both, or No Significant.
+Lastly, we will create a column called `sig` that identified if a gene was significant (adjusted p-values < 0.05) to categorize each row as: FindMarkers, DESeq2, both, or Not Significant.

 ```r
 # Merge FindMarkers and DESeq2 results together